-Applications read data from the ledger using a query.
 The most common queries involve the current values of data in the ledger - its world state.
 The world state is represented as a set of key-value pairs, and applications can query data for a single key or multiple keys.
-Moreover, the ledger world state can be configured to use a database like CouchDB which supports complex queries when key-values are modeled as JSON data.
+Moreover, you can use complex queries to read the data on the ledger when you use CouchDB as your state database and model your data in JSON.
 This can be very helpful when looking for all assets that match certain keywords with particular values; all cars with a particular owner, for example.

 First, let's run our query.js program to return a listing of all the cars on the ledger.
-This program uses our second identity - user1 - to access the ledger:
+This program uses our second identity - appUser - to access the ledger: